-To overcome all described limitations, we present the first ML-based $g^\mathrm{E}$-model that does not build on an existing physical model, but instead combines the flexibility of artificial neural networks with explicit physical knowledge hard-coded into the network architecture.
-This model, called HANNA (hard-constraint neural network for consistent activity coefficient prediction), builds on a prototype from our recent work~\cite{Specht2024}, which was restricted to modeling VLE in binary systems.
-In this work, a generalization of HANNA is presented that is flexible enough for the holistic description of different phase equilibria (namely VLE \textit{and} LLE), enables predictions for arbitrary components, binary and multi-component systems, and state points, and strictly complies with all relevant physical laws and constraints.
-The only input required for HANNA is the molecular structure of the components and the considered state point (temperature, composition).
-We provide the trained HANNA model to the scientific community open-source and also make it available through an intuitive user interface on our website \href{https:\\ml-prop.mv.rptu.de}{MLPROP}.
+\RB{In this work, a generalization of HANNA is presented that is flexible enough for the holistic description of different phase equilibria (namely VLE and LLE), enables predictions for multi-component mixtures comprising any number of components, and thereby still strictly complies with all thermodynamic constraints.
+To achieve this, we significantly improve the training process, which now additionally includes end-to-end training on experimental LLE and excess enthalpy data.
+Moreover, we implement a geometric projection method for extrapolation to any multi-component mixture.} The only input required for HANNA is the molecular structure of the components and the considered state point (temperature and composition).
+We provide the trained HANNA model to the community in a fully open-source format and also make it available through an intuitive user interface on our website \href{https:\\ml-prop.mv.rptu.de}{MLPROP}.

 Fig.~\ref{fig:hanna_overview} gives a high-level overview of HANNA and its training procedure.

-The network structure of HANNA includes permutation-invariant operations, ensuring predictions are independent of the order of the components in the input, as well as operations that guarantee consistency in the limiting cases of the binary subsystems and pure components.
+The network structure of HANNA includes permutation-invariant operations, ensuring that predictions are independent of the order of components in the input, as well as operations that guarantee consistency in the limiting cases of binary subsystems and pure components.
 To generalize to multi-component mixtures, we introduce a geometric projection method~\cite{Muggianu1975} that maps the $g^\mathrm{E}_{ij}$ of the binary subsystems into the multi-component space.
-Because this projection does not introduce additional parameters, it is sufficient to train the model only on data of binary mixtures.
-Furthermore, the projection strictly fulfills all consistency criteria regarding the extrapolation to multi-component mixtures.
-The projection approach is generic and can also be applied to other types of ML-based $g^\mathrm{E}$-models that are currently limited to predicting binary mixtures.
+Because this projection introduces no additional parameters, it is sufficient to train the model only on data from binary mixtures.
 Details on the HANNA architecture and the projection are given in Section~\ref{sct:HANNA:FORWARD}.